Come home to a warming bowl of this filling, delicious Potato Leek Soup. This homemade soup is simply made with just a handful of ingredients.

 - To make this a low-fat soup, use low-fat margarine and skip the cheese.

-How do you freeze this soups?
-This soups freeze well.
-Allow the it to cool before freezing (to avoid harmful bacteria, don’t leave to cool at room temperature over an hour ).
+How do you freeze potato leek soup?
+Potato leek soup freezes well.
+Allow it to cool before freezing (to avoid harmful bacteria, don’t leave to cool at room temperature over an hour ).
+Then portion it into freezer bags or freezer-safe containers and freeze for up to 3 months.

-How long will this soup last in the fridge?
-When stored properly, this soup will last 2-3 days.
+How long will potato leek soup last in the fridge?
+When stored properly, Potato Leek Soup will last 2-3 days.

 Potato Leek Soup